Coffee Grind Size ChartLast updated on 5/02/2022

 How to Store Ground Coffee

-Store ground coffee in a nontransparent, airtight container.
+For optimum freshness, store ground coffee in a nontransparent, airtight container.
 Place the container of ground coffee on a pantry shelf away from heat, light, and moisture.

 Storing Coffee in the Freezer